samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/tekton-overview.md

 kubectl api-resources --api-group=tekton.dev
 ```

-Using the `--api-group` flag from `kubectl api-resources`, you can filter by an API Group.
-The Tekton custom resources all exist
-under an API Group called `tekton.dev`.
+The Tekton custom resources shown above all exist under an API Group called `tekton.dev`.

 Now that you have an understanding of some of the building blocks of Tekton, you will get a chance to start using some of these
 resources.
 In the next section, you will create a `Task` and execute it via a `TaskRun`.